 - Ride the monorail around - because it's fun!
 Take in the scenery out the window which includes glimpses of Epcot, the Magic Kingdom (Cinderella's castle, Space Mountain, etc) and several resorts.

 - In recent years there has been talk of Disney cracking down on the use of the monorail by tourist hoping for a free ride.
 We have only been asked once about the nature of our visit, and we told the cast members we would be dining at one of the resorts, so we were allowed access.
 My advice is not to be too cheap.
 Plan on going for a meal or light snack at one of the resorts.
 This is completely acceptable and welcomed by Disney.
 Ride the monorail, and in return, give them your business at one of the nice places to eat.
 You don't have to be staying at a resort or going into a park to make a reservation at Chef Mickey's for example!
 Splurge on a character meal or stop in for a quick service lunch at one of the many cafeteria style food courts.
 Please note, reservations book up way in advance!
 Make reservations as early as 180 days before your trip.

 - The Polynesian

-- Walk through the front entrance into a tropical paradise and even if you are not staying as a guest, you will be greeted with an "aloha" and a free flowered lei necklace!
+- Walk through the front entrance into a tropical paradise and even if you are not staying as a guest, you will be greeted with an "aloha" and a flowered lei necklace!

 - The Polynesian also offers prime viewing of the nightly fireworks over Cinderella's castle.
-Sit for free on their sandy beach, and take in the fireworks, complete with the same musical program that can be heard live at the Magic Kingdom.
+Sit on their sandy beach, and take in the fireworks, complete with the same musical program that can be heard live at the Magic Kingdom.